joknarf/thefly/README.md

 ## activate/connect with full env/plugins from fly package

 save/activate your whole shell environment everywhere with standalone fly package.
+All your ~/.fly.d environment saved in autoextractable file.
 ```
 $ flypack >fly.pak
 ```